Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Surgery is considered in the following circumstances:

 - The surgical removal of an entire lobe or parts of a lung is the primary treatment for eligible people in the early stages of cancer.
-Recurrence is high after surgery, although the new tumor is often operable.
+Recurrence is high after surgery.

 - Surgery is not out of the question in rare cases of metastasis when the cancer appears in a single operable location, such as the brain.